inside.ewu.edu

 Satisfies: a BACR for natural science.

-This course is an introduction to surface hydrology.
-Hydrological process and the techniques used to measure them are the primary focus of this course.
+An introduction to surface hydrology.
+Hydrological process and the techniques used to measure them are the primary focus.

 Cross-listed: BIOL 312, GEOS 312.